-In the domain of DOM, many islands are not possible to test since the alleged movement step is very short.
+In the domain of DOM, many islands cannot be tested since the alleged movement step is very short.
 Fortunately, one of the most crosslinguistically robust islands is applicable.
-As is well-known since Ross' (1967) discovery of the Coordinate Structure Constraint (CSC), it is not possible to move one whole conjunct out of a coordination:
+As is well-known since Ross's (1967) discovery of the Coordinate Structure Constraint (CSC), it is not possible to move one whole conjunct out of a coordination.

-- (3) a.
-What did John eat [&P pizza and t{what}]? - b.
-What did John eat [&P t{what} and pizza]?
+(3) a.
+What did John eat [&P pizza and twhat]? b.
+What did John eat [&P twhat and pizza]?